ekcasey/tw_ac_vagrant_workshop/README.md

 now lets return to the host machine
 `$ exit`

-If we run `kitchen list` now, we should see that the status of our instance is Created.
+If we run `kitchen list` now, we should see that the status of our instance is 'Created'.

 Your First Cookbook